-- Lower Mills is an existing mixed-finance property that is owned by an instrumentality of the BHA. - There are 19 public housing units plus 159 PBV units; all 19 public housing units will convert to RAD.

-CHAP date: 11/30/2018Closing date: Expected 2019
+- Lower Mills is an existing mixed-finance property that is owned by an instrumentality of the BHA - There are 19 public housing units plus 159 PBV units; all 1917 public housing units will convert to PBV RAD.
+One 1BR public housing unit is an agency unit and one 2BR is an employee unit. - CHAP date: 11/30/2018Closing date: Expected 2020